dsccommunity/FailoverClusterDsc/.github/PULL_REQUEST_TEMPLATE.md

 <!--
     If this PR does not fix an open issue, replace this comment block with None.
-    If this PR resolves one or more open issues, replace this comment block with a list the issues using a GitHub closing keyword, e.g.:
+    If this PR resolves one or more open issues, replace this comment block with a list of the issues using a GitHub closing keyword, e.g.:

 - Fixes #123
 - Fixes #124